Key sponsorship trends in the use of technology and data: Part 1 - Latest innovations

 About the Author

-Jon provides commercial and corporate advice to clients.
+Jon is a partner at Northridge Law.
+He provides commercial and corporate advice to clients.
 He has led on governance reforms for The FA, the launch of the Hockey Pro League for the FIH, Premier League kit sponsorships for Nike, and the WRU’s deal with its regional teams.
 With experience through secondments as Acting Head of Legal at IMG for Rugby World Cup matters and at Brawn GP F1 team, he balances legal expertise with first-hand understanding of the way in which client’s businesses work.